The report was previously updated in April 2023.

 A quasi state of exception has been introduced into Hungarian law in September 2015, titled the “state of crisis due to mass migration”.
 During this state of crisis special rules apply to third-country nationals irregularly entering and/or staying in Hungary and to those seeking asylum, and certain provisions of the Asylum Act are suspended.
 The state of crisis has been used as a pretext to deviate from several EU law provisions on asylum.
-During his visit to Hungary in 2019, the United Nations (UN) Special Rapporteur on the human rights of migrants urged the government to immediately terminate this ‘state of emergency’; he noted that he could not see a single migrant approaching Hungary from the Serbian side of the border, and deemed the extension unnecessary.
-Six and a half years later, the state of crisis due to mass migration is still in force.
+Seven and a half years later, the state of crisis due to mass migration is still in force.
 This also means that police are still authorised to carry out pushbacks across the border fence of irregularly staying migrants (including those who wish to seek asylum in Hungary) from any part of the country, without any legal procedure or opportunity to challenge this measure.

-- Push backs: In 2021, 72,787 people were pushed back to Serbia, which is almost 3 times more than in 2020.
-Despite the CJEU judgement from December 2020, finding the push backs unlawful and the ECtHR’s judgement in the first case against Hungary involving a pushback, pushbacks continue to take place, as the Government refuses to implement these judgments.
+- Push backs: In 2022, 158,565 people were pushed back to Serbia, which is double compared to 2021.
+Despite the CJEU judgement from December 2020 and two ECtHR’s judgements finding the push backs unlawful pushbacks continue to take place, as the Government refuses to implement these judgments.

 Detention of asylum seekers

 - Low number of detainees: 7 asylum seekers were detained in asylum detention in 2022.